 Speech therapy exercises are a great way of engaging neuroplasticity, which allows your brain to form new neural pathways.

 To get the most results from your exercises, you are going to want to make sure you use lots of repetition, which is the best way to activate neuroplasticity.

 And for the best possible chance of regaining your speech, you should make an appointment to see a speech-language pathologist (i.e. a speech therapist).

-A speech therapist can give you exercises that are individualized to your specific needs, which will help speed up your recovery.
-They work with all areas of speech recovery, and can give you the advice and personalized care you need to recover your speech.
+A speech therapist can give you exercises that fit your needs, which will help speed up your recovery.

 Besides speech therapy, there is also another technique that can help you recover from expressive aphasia, called music therapy.

 How Singing Therapy Can Treat Expressive Aphasia After Concussion

 One of the most promising and exciting treatments for expressive aphasia is singing therapy, formally called Melodic Intonation Therapy.

 Speech-language pathologists developed it when they noticed that even when their patients with expressive aphasia could not speak a word, they were still able to sing it.

 That’s because singing engages the right side of the brain, whereas speaking utilizes the left side.